SuhrudhSarathy/SuhrudhSarathy.github.io/_posts/2020-08-08-path-planning.md

   - Path Planning
   - Robotics
 ---
-# What is a path?
+Path planning is one of the most important primitives for autonomous mobile robots.
+The ability to be able to travel on its own by finding a collision free, optimal path is an important aspect of making robots autonomous.
 Path, as the name suggests is a set of waypoints which a Robot is expected to travel.
 There can be many criterions for deciding a path that the Robot should follow.
 Various optimisations, checks are made before deciding an optimial path.

-# Why Planning is important for Autonomous Robots?
-Path planning is one of the most important primitives for autonomous mobile robots.
-The ability to be able to travel on its own by finding a collision free, optimal path is an important aspect of making robots autonomous

 # Path planning for Autonomous Robots
 Path planning, as illustrated above is an important aspect of autonomous robots.
 There are various methods how a path is planned.
 There are various algorithms on path planning.
 Some of the common features of path planners are: